Conectric/conectric-usb-gateway-beta/README.md

 * Optional: yes
 * Default: `true`

+### sendAdcWithLux

+If set to `true`, will add two keys to `tempHumidityLight` messages: `adcIn` and `adcMax`.
+These will both be strings containing hex values from the analog lux sensor.
+These values are used by this SDK to calculate the `lux` and `bucketedLux` values for `tempHumidityLight` messages, and it is not normally necessary to work with them directly.

+* Possible values: `true | false`
+* Optional: yes
+* Default: `false`

 ### sendBootMessages

 Sensors broadcast boot messages when a battery is inserted or other power reset event occurs.
 This parameter controls whether or not these messages are passed to the `onSensorData` callback.